 That's all the pictures I took of the version 1 build process.
 But what about the results?
 A week or so after finishing the exhaust I went to a local shop with a dyno, planning to test the new X-pipe setup vs my old Y-pipe and center exit Borla muffler.
 First we ran 5 pulls with the new exhaust, then swapped on the y-pipe and ran a couple of pulls with the y-pipe alone (no muffler, no catalytic converter).
 The result was a big mid-range gain, and a small gain above 6500rpm as well (red is X-pipe, green is open Y-pipe).

 I had been meaning to dyno the car with the (old) new exhaust ever since I built it last spring, mostly because I was really curious how much power would be lost to the "high flow" catalytic converter I had installed.
 So at this point with the car still strapped to the dyno I installed the muffler and cat section and did three more pulls.
 Amazingly, it GAINED 6hp with the addition of the cat.
-I had previously tested open y-pipe vs Berk muffler with no difference in power, so all I can conclude is that the cat is what made the difference.
+I had previously tested open y-pipe vs Berk muffler with no difference in power, so all I can conclude is that either the cat or the Helmholtz resonator is what made the difference.
 For more info on this and other dyno tested 2GR performance improvements, see my 2GR Power Gains article.

 So, now I have two exhaust systems, one that makes a bunch of extra mid-range torque, the other that makes quite a bit more top end power.
 Additionally, the new X-pipe system is a little too loud for my taste, and while it doesn't drone quite as badly as the original Borla did before I added the Helmholtz resonator, it still has quite a bit of drone and no good place to add any sort of resonator.
 So, on too...